jo67893WHU/jo-mengling/content/post/Cities2023/index.md

 #   - Demo
 #   - 教程
 ---
-Our article 'COVID-19 spread prediction using socio-demographic and mobility-related data' is published in Cities. *[More...](https://doi.org/10.1016/j.cities.2023.104360)*
+Our article "COVID-19 spread prediction using socio-demographic and mobility-related data" is published in Cities. *[More...](https://doi.org/10.1016/j.cities.2023.104360)*

 <!--
 ## Overview